 - 2kg Rice ¥980.
 2kg is about 28 bowls of rice.
 Yes, it’s true that the Japanese eat rice 3 times a day!
 So if you eat rice once a day, 2kg will last you for a month.

 Dining out in Japan is very reasonable too but depending on what type of food you like.
 It is said that the Japanese businessmen spend an average cost of ¥500 on lunch.
 We call it a One-coin lunch!

 - Mc Donald or KFC set meal ¥650

 - Family restaurant set meal (main, rice, drink) ¥1,600

-Rock & Pop by famous bands is approx ¥8,000 ~ 10,000 per ticket.
+Rock & Pop performance by a famous band is approx ¥8,000 ~ 10,000 per ticket.
 However, there are many smaller venues in Tokyo where international and Japanese artists perform.
-A gig in smaller venues is approx ¥5,000 ~ 8,000 per ticket.
+A gig in smaller venue is approx ¥5,000 ~ 8,000 per ticket.

 Cinema is approx. ¥1,900 per ticket.
 Tokyo Shinjuku is the entertainment district where many cinemas are showing old and new Japanese movies as well as Hollywood movies.
 Kurosawa fans will have the chance to watch the digitally remastered 7 Samurai on the big screen!